Optic nerve glioma

-Optic nerve gliomas are relatively uncommon tumours, with variable clinical course and often seen in the setting of neurofibromatosis type I (NF1).
+Optic nerve gliomas are relatively uncommon tumours, with a variable clinical course and usually seen in the setting of neurofibromatosis type I (NF1).

 Optic nerve gliomas typically present in children, and often in the setting of NF1 (10-63%) 3.
 In this setting, the tumours are often low grade and indolent.

-Plain films no longer have any real role to play in the diagnosis of orbital masses, however if performed enlargement of the optic canal may be demonstrated if the tumour is not confined to the orbit.
-Additional findings of NF1 may also be visible
+Radiographs no longer have any real role to play in the diagnosis of orbital masses, however, if performed enlargement of the optic canal may be demonstrated if the tumour is not confined to the orbit.
+Additional findings of NF1 may also be visible.

 CT is often the first investigation performed and although not as sensitive as MRI, the diagnosis can often be made, especially if thin slice imaging through the orbits is performed, or coronal and sagittal reconstructions obtained from volumetric data.